gagneurlab/FRASER/README.md

 #### Missing libraries while compiling R packages

-On some Linux distributions we need the developer libraries for compiling the R packages.
+On some Linux distributions, we need the developer libraries for compiling the R packages.

 To install those packages, please run as administrator:

-For Ubuntu or Debian based systems:
+For Ubuntu or Debian-based systems:
 ```
 sudo apt-get install build-essential libcurl4-gnutls-dev libxml2-dev libssl-dev zlib1g-dev libmysqld-dev
 ```